The Lands: Geography

 Hills of Fog

-These gently rolling yet mist-shroud downs are nominally considered the territory of Ley Elves despite the very small numbers of any habitations there.
-A traditional part of life for Elvish nobility involves wandering alone into these hills to track and then tame a Unicorn - the largest native wildlife of these hills.
-Unicorns are the product of selective breeding by generations of Elves but they are left to graze in a wild condition - the taming is a vital aspect of the forming of a bond between Elf and Unicorn and the experience is considered a rite of passage for aristocratic Elves entering adulthood.
+These gently rolling yet mist-shroud downs are nominally considered the territory of Meadow Elves despite the very small numbers of any habitations there.
+A traditional part of life for Elvish nobility involves wandering alone into these hills to track and tame a Unicorn.
+Beyond present Elvish control stands the abandoned Tower of Mist which, during the Age of Tumult was the site of a clash between Elvish defenders and Human attackers who all perished and now allegedly haunt the site in a never-ending spectral battle.
+However it is now rumoured that the site has been secured by the sorcerous Arcane Coterie.

 Greenwood

 This beautiful forest is part of the territory of Haven.
-It is home to Ley Elvish gardeners and gatherers.
-It is also the only habitation in the Lands of the fabled Pixie - a race of tiny and magical creatures that only the Elves have an accord with.
+It is home to Elvish gardeners and gatherers.
+It is also a habitation of the twin-trunked Tilialind Tree and the reclusive Pixie - tiny and magical creatures with whom only the Elves have an accord.

 Rushing River

-This river flows from the Starshine Lake in the Brethic Hills to the Great Ocean.
-Its shores support many farms and villages as well as two cities.
-In Urbana they say the river is so named because of its wild and rapid waters flowing from the hills.
+This river flows from the Starshine Lake in the Brethic Hills to its swampy mouth into the Great Ocean.
+Its shores support many farms and villages as well as two cities connected by trading barges.
+In Urbana they say the river is named because of its wild and rapid waters flowing from the hills.
 In Traviata however they think it is named for the rushes and reeds that grow along the banks of this river.
+The area of its mouth is a preserve for Selkie that is still patrolled by Elves for this purpose - any large permanent settlements for land-dwellers are forbidden.

 Brethic Hills

 This land of hills and dales is full of tales and legends - a land of Freshwater Trolls and Will-O-Wisps.
-Its native humans are of the Brethic kin.
-They live in scattered rural villages in vales and are ruled over by a dozen 'robber' barons and baronesses who live in small hilltop keeps (some of which are also copper mines).
+Its native humans are the Brethic.
+They live in scattered rural villages (with names like Fenmore and Tor Hill) ruled over by a dozen 'robber' barons and baronesses who live in small hilltop keeps (some of which are also tin mines).
 Villages pay taxes to these lords and ladies in the hope they will then be left alone.
 Culturally the villages owe loyalty much more to the Druids (one in every village) and the wandering Bards.
-There are other human-made structures as well as the villages and keeps.
-These include the barrows of the ancient nobilty and the famed chalk carvings (the most famous of which are the Fox & Hare of Muddy Gully in the westernmost part of the Brethic Hills and the only area which survives on hospitality rather than farming).
-For more info on the history of the Brethic see the Legend of the Royal Dagger of the Brethic Overlord in Sage Scrivenings.
+There are structures other than villages and keeps.
+These include the barrows of the ancient nobility and the famed chalk carvings (the most famous of which are the Fox & Hare of Muddy Gully in the westernmost part of the Brethic Hills and the only area which survives on hospitality rather than farming).
+For more info on the history of the Brethic see the Legend of the Royal Brethic Dagger in Sage Scrivenings.

 Deben Wood

-Some say this is the oldest portion of forest in the Lands.
-Definitely it has some of the oldest treets including ancient oaks and elms.
+Some say this is the oldest of all remnant forest.
+Definitely it has some of the oldest trees including ancient oaks and elms.
 This forest nestles in that portion of the Brethic Hills that become foothills of the Border Mountains.
-They are the traditional home of the Druidic religion and the Grand Druid keeps a rambling home and farm in a secluded meadow.
+They are the traditional home of the Druidic religion and the Grand Druid keeps a rambling home and farm in a secluded meadow here.
+Some say she also controls a secret array of 'ley portals' allowing her Ovates to traverse The Lands at speed.
+From the Deben Wood mundane passes traverse the Border Mountains and access minority Brethic settlements in foothills on the other side.
+However travellers must beware of Orc-Goblin cross-fire in that disputed mountain territory.

 Archer Hills

 These gently rolling hills overlook the Bay of Nar to the west and form the rural hinterland of the Sea Cities.
 Some say they are named for the Elvish scouts that once wandered here.
-They are now the site of both villages that owe allegiance to the Sea Cities and villas of rich merchants from the Sea Cities who love the slow pace of life and the marvelous views at sunset.
+They are now the site of villages that owe allegiance to the Sea Cities and villas of rich merchants from the Sea Cities who love the slow pace of life and the marvelous views at sunset.
 There is also some copper mining in these hills.
+Finally the Univeristy Of Nartellfar is located here on Rotting Hill.

 Many Hills

-The Many Hills are so named simply because the original human (Narmantic) visitors to the area were accustomed to the coast and had never seen so many hills stretching away into the distance.
+The Many Hills are so named simply because the Narman visitors to the area were accustomed to the coast and had never seen so many hills stretching away into the distance.
 They are gently rolling hills which become rugged in the centre.
 There are scattered farms and villages in its western parts and some iron mining in its centre.
 In its east are wild pastures in which Centaur hunt and play.
 Only recently have settlers from Grazia encroached on these fields.
+On its northern borders is located the independent Tower of Lore and its university town.

 The Eastern Expanse